Where Did My OCD Come From?

 Videos by VICE

-When Mum was at her worst, I’d have to undress at the front door after school, my clothes taken off me and bagged in individual supermarket carrier bags – like ASDA-branded crime scene evidence – to be dry-cleaned daily at exorbitant cost.
+When Mum was at her worst, I’d have to undress at the front door after school, my clothes taken off me and bagged in individual supermarket carrier bags – branded crime scene evidence – to be dry-cleaned daily at exorbitant cost.

 Everything was dirty.